 You may have seen these bayonet/car tyre adapters on eBay in recent months (left).
 The bayonet end clamps into your IK’s raft valve (won’t work on Boston valves).
 The other end is a regular Schrader valve like on your car/bike wheel.
 Attach that to your 12-volt Halfords tyre compressor and you can inflate your IK from your car battery.
 No more of that effortful, back-breaking pumping!

 Me, I’ve never seen the value of electric pumps for IKs.
+(Packrafts are another matter).
 You can only use them near a power source, or the rechargeable battery will run out.
-And how hard is inflating an IK with a good barrel pump anyway?
-As IKs catch on with more mainstream recreational users (whose cheap boats may come with a rubbish pump), it seems some think manual pumping is too tiring.
+And how hard and slow is inflating an IK with a good barrel pump anyway?
+As IKs catch on with more mainstream recreational users (whose cheap boats may come with a rubbish pump), some find manual pumping too tiring.
 What is this world coming too?!

-The difference between tyres and IKs: • a car tyre is a low volume running high pressure (~30 litres @ ~30psi) • an IK has high volume but runs low pressure (3 chambers of 50–160 litres @ ~3psi).
-Drop-stitch has less volume but runs much more.
+The difference between tyres and IKs: • a car tyre is a low-volume, high-pressure vessel (~30 litres @ ~30psi) • an IK has high volume but runs low pressure (3 chambers of 50–160 litres @ ~3psi).
+Drop-stitch has less volume but runs much more pressure.

-The easiest way was to pump my Seawave’s floor to the point the PRV purged at about 3psi.
-The actual psi is immaterial but it’s consistant.
+The Test The easiest way was to pump up my Seawave’s floor to the point the PRV purged at about 3psi.
+The actual psi is immaterial but it’s consistent.

 No surprise: it took less than a minute to pump up the 160-litre floor with the barrel.
 With my car tyre pump it took over 7 minutes.
 And if you want say 4psi in the sides, or a 10psi drop-stitch boat, the duration of the tyre pump (or effort with the barrel pump) rises exponentially.
 It will take forever with the car pump adapter and I think the tyre pump would auto shut-off or burn-out before it reached anywhere near 10psi.